-Enclosed within your personalised retirement statement, you will find up to four basic retirement options that you need to choose from.
+Enclosed within your personalised retirement statement, you will find up to three basic retirement options that you need to choose from.

-- Option 1a Retirement pension only - Option 1b Pension commencement lump sum (PCLS) and a reduced pension - Option 2a Pension only with pension increase exchange (PIE) - Option 2b PCLS and a reduced pension with PIE - Option 3 Trivial commutation payment - Option 4 Cash equivalent transfer value (CETV)
+- Option 1a Retirement pension only - Option 1b Pension commencement lump sum (PCLS) and a reduced pension - Option 2 Trivial commutation payment - Option 3 Cash equivalent transfer value (CETV)

-Once you've made your choice you'll need to fill in the relevant retirement forms that are enclosed with this guide, and return them to the Scheme administrator, Capita Employee Benefits, along with any certificates or other information they may need.
+Once you've made your choice you'll need to fill in the relevant retirement forms that are enclosed with this guide, and return them to the Scheme administrator, Capita Pension Solutions, along with any certificates or other information they may need.

 Once your chosen option has been approved and processed by Capita, they'll then pay out your retirement benefits in line with your chosen option.

 Remember that the decisions that you make are your own.
 However, you may benefit from taking financial advice before making your choice and we recommend you think about contacting an independent financial adviser (IFA).
-Details of IFAs in your local area can be found by visiting www.register.fca.org.uk
+Details of IFAs in your local area can be found by visiting www.moneyhelper.org.uk/en/pensions-and-retirement/taking-your-pension/find-a-retirement-adviser